-3. The reforms outlined above have undoubtedly helped thousands of Victorians who struggle with energy bills.
+The reforms outlined above have undoubtedly helped thousands of Victorians who struggle with energy bills.
 However, we wanted to understand the impact these reforms were having at an individual level.
-Below is an in-depth analysis of one person's journey with energy debt, who we will call 'Helen'.
-Helen recently contacted our financial counselling service, and we assessed her situation to see what reforms, if any, had assisted in her journey with energy debt.
+Below is an in-depth analysis of one person's energy debt, who we will call 'Helen'.
+Helen contacted our financial counselling service in June 2020, and we assessed her situation to see what reforms, if any, had assisted in her journey with energy debt.